mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 until it is marked as "ready" again.
 The checkOut and checkIn algorithms will handle clearing out stale `Connections <#connection>`_.
 If a user is subscribed to Connection Monitoring events, a PoolClearedEvent MUST be emitted after incrementing the generation / marking the pool as "paused".
+If the pool is already "paused" when it is cleared, then the pool MUST NOT emit a PoolCleared event.

 As part of clearing the pool, the WaitQueue MUST also be cleared, meaning all requests in the WaitQueue MUST fail with errors indicating that the pool was